Muschett History, Family Crest & Coats of Arms

 - Origins Available:

 Muschett is one of the many names that the Normans brought with them when they conquered England in 1066.
-The Muschett family lived in Essex.
-The name, however, is a reference to Montfitchett in Calvados, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+The Muschett family lived in "Monfichet, or Montfiquet, in the arrondissement of Bayeaux, said to be so named from their Scandinavian ancestor. "